Extension, deformation and categorification of $\text{AssDer}$ pairs: Abstract

 \section{Abstract}

 In this paper, we consider associative algebras equipped with derivations.
-Such a pair of an associative algebra with a derivation is called an AssDer pair.
-Using the Hochschild cohomology for associative algebras, we define cohomology for an AssDer pair with coefficients in a representation.
-We study central extensions and abelian extensions of AssDer pairs.
-Moreover, we consider extensions of a pair of derivations in central extensions of associative algebras.
-Next, we study formal one-parameter deformations of AssDer pair by deforming both the associative product and the derivation.
-They are governed by the cohomology of the AssDer pair with representation in itself.
-In the next part, we study $2$-term $A_\infty$-algebras with homotopy derivations considered by Loday and Doubek-Lada.
-Finally, we introduce $2$-derivations on associative $2$-algebras and show that the category of associative $2$-algebras with $2$-derivations are equivalent to the category of $2$-term $A_\infty$-algebras with homotopy derivations.
+A pair consisting of an associative algebra and a distinguished derivation is called an AssDer pair.
+We study central extensions and formal one-parameter deformations of AssDer pairs in terms of cohomology.
+Finally, we define $2$-derivations on associative $2$-algebras and show that the category of associative $2$-algebras with $2$-derivations is equivalent to the category of $2$-term $A_\infty$-algebras with homotopy derivations.